eliza166/mbertparsing/README.md

 the code available on the [github repository](https://github.com/clarkkev/attention-analysis) of the paper.

 The procedure that is used to replicate this work is:
-1. Train Bert
+1. Use separated_by_examples_mapping_file_econded_nocolons.py to extract word-heads from CoNLL-U files for each language.
-2. Extract attention heads
+2. Extract attention heads using [What Does BERT Look At?
+An Analysis of BERT's Attention] code.
-3. Analyse using the script [Language_Analysis.py](./Language_Analysis.py)
+3. Analyse using the script [Language_Analysis.py](./Language_Analysis.py).
+This part calculates accuracy using the attention weights and      using off-sets.
+The cosine distances between the care heads corresponding to each language are calculated comparing languages.